BARRIERBOSS USA

 Step-by-Step Installation Guide

-Difficulty: 3 out of 5 Ā |Ā Estimated Time: 16–24 hours over 1–2 weekends
+Difficulty: 3 out of 5 · Estimated Time: 16 to 24 hours over 1 to 2 weekends

 Step 1: Check Permits and Property Lines

 Before you dig a single hole, call your local building department and ask about fence permits.
 Most cities require one for fences over 4 feet.
-While you're at it, confirm your property line.
-A survey costs $300–$600, but it's cheaper than tearing down a fence you built 18 inches into your neighbor's yard.
+Confirm your property line.
+A survey costs $300 to $600, but it is cheaper than tearing down a fence you built 18 inches into your neighbor's yard.
+Call 811 to mark underground utilities.
+This is free and legally required.
+Do it at least 3 business days before you dig.

 Step 2: Plan Your Layout